 \subsubsection{Safe Control Gym}

 Aiming at safe control and learning problems, Yuan \textit{et al.} propose safe control gym~\citep{yuan2021safe}~\footnote{ \url{ https://github.com/utiasDSL/safe-control-gym.git}}, an extension benchmark of OpenAI Gym~\citep{brockman2016openai}, which integrates traditional control methods~\citep{buchli2017optimal}, learning based-control methods~\citep{hewing2019cautious} and reinforcement learning methods~\citep{haarnoja2018soft,schulman2017proximal} into a framework, in which model-based and data-based control approaches are both supported.
-They mainly consider the cart-pole task, 1D, 2D quadrotor tasks, tasks of —stabilisation and trajectory tracking in their environemnts.
-Compared with Safety Gym~\citep{ray2019benchmarking} and AI safety gridworlds~\citep{leike2017ai}, safe control gym~\citep{yuan2021safe} may be more suitable for sim-to-real research, since they offers numerous options for implementing non-idealities that resemble real-world robotics, such as randomization, dynamics disturbances and also support a symbolic framework to present systems' dynamics and constraints (see Figure~\ref{fig:safe-control-gym-fig01}).
+They mainly consider the cart-pole task, 1D, and 2D quadrotor tasks, tasks of —stabilization and trajectory tracking in their environments.
+Compared with Safety Gym~\citep{ray2019benchmarking} and AI safety gridworlds~\citep{leike2017ai}, safe control gym~\citep{yuan2021safe} may be more suitable for sim-to-real research, since they offer numerous options for implementing non-idealities that resemble real-world robotics, such as randomization, dynamics disturbances and also support a symbolic framework to present systems' dynamics and constraints (see Figure~\ref{fig:safe-control-gym-fig01}).